Spectacular mark: History

-Up until the early 1870s, Australian football was typically played low to the ground in congested rugby-style packs, and as such marks were generally taken on the chest.
+Up until the early 1870s, Australian football was typically played low to the ground in congested rugby-style packs, and as such, marks were generally taken on the chest.
 Occasional high marks were recorded; as early as 1862 a Melbourne Football Club player was praised for leaping "wonderfully high into the air" to mark the ball.
 Spectacular marks became more common in the 1880s, a time in which the game's style of play opened up and teams adopted positional structures resembling those in use today.
-Essendon's Charlie "Commotion" Pearson was a prominent high flyer of this period.
+Essendon's Charlie "Commotion" Pearson was a prominent high-flyer of this period.
 An 1886 match report captured the excitement his aerial skills were generating: "Mr Pearson ... gave spectators many thrilling moments with his phenomenal leaps skyward.
 What a thrill the game would become as a spectacle if all players tried out this new idea."
 Albert Thurgood was a later exponent at the turn of the century.
-Dick Lee pulled down consistent high marks in the early 1900s.
-In South Australia Harold Oliver was considered the best exponent of the high flying mark prior to World War I.

-It was only when the push in the back rule was introduced in 1897 that high flyers were protected from being pushed in mid air.
+It was only when the push-in-the-back rule was introduced in 1897 that high-flyers were protected from being pushed in mid air.
 This prevented potential serious injury.
-In 1904, "unintentional interference" paved the way for forwards to climb up opposition players' backs to take spectacular marks.